 3. Check or uncheck recommended options

-Then choose the language options, whether you want a 64-bit or 32-bit operating system (check your hardware on the target machine first), then click on the ‘Next’ button to continue.
+If you uncheck the option, choose the appropriate language.
+Additionally, select either the 64-bit or 32-bit operating system (check your hardware architecture or processor specs on the target machine first), then click on the Next button to continue.

 4. Choose USB flash Drive

-Choose the ‘USB flash drive’ option and click on the ‘Next’ button to proceed to the next step.
+Click on the Next button to proceed to the next step.

 5. Select your destination drive

-Select the target drive you want the installation files to be installed on, then click on the ‘Next’ button to move on to the next step.
+Select the target USB drive on which you want the installation files to be installed, then click on the Next button to move on to the next step.

 6. The download and installation will proceed

-The Media Creation Tool will download the needed installation files and prepare and copy them onto your USB drive.
+The Media Creation Tool will download the Windows installation files and prepare the USB flash drive by erasing it and setting up a new partition.
+It will then copy all the downloaded files onto your USB drive.
 This will take a bit of time, so be patient.